NathanSauret/A-guide-to-switch-to-Pop-OS-for-working-and-gaming-purposes/README.md

 ![image](https://github.com/user-attachments/assets/cd5a08e7-ac94-41f2-9ccd-a4451892943e)

 Now configure the audio channels in the Audio Mixer to monitor them (for exemple mic and desktop Audio).
-To do so, click on the gear on the right of one of your audio channel in the Audio Mixer, then on *Advanced Audio Proprieties*.
+To do so, click on the gear on the right of one of your audio channel in the Audio Mixer, then on *Advanced Audio Properties*.

 ![image](https://github.com/user-attachments/assets/b655717c-2b09-4834-8960-efca71dd8460)